Ha Giang Province General Information

 The average annual temperature in the provincial capital of Hà Giang is 22.78 °C (73.00 °F); the monthly averages range from a low of 15.48 °C (59.86 °F) in January to a high of 27.88 °C (82.18 °F) in July.
 The annual rainfall in Hà Giang town is 2,430.1 millimetres (95.67 in); the monthly average varies from a low of 31.5 millimetres (1.24 in) in December to a high of 515.6 millimetres (20.30 in) in July.
 The average annual humidity level is 84%.

 Hà Giang has many mountains, including the two highest peaks, namely, the Tây Côn Linh (2419 m) and the Kieu Liêu Ti (2,402 metres (7,881 ft)) and forests that provide lumber.
 It has about 1000 species of herbal plants.
-Fauna include tigers, peafowl, pheasants, and pangolin.
-The town of Hà Giang was heavily damaged during the 1979 war with China. but has since been rebuilt.
+Fauna includes tigers, peafowl, pheasants, and pangolin.
+The town of Hà Giang was heavily damaged during the 1979 war with China but has since been rebuilt.